commercetools/docker-cloud-bot/README.md

 * you can define only one _docker cloud service_ in your stack template.
 * the stack template configuration must be provided in the `.github/docker-cloud-config.yml` in plain text.
 For instance if you need e.g. environment variables with sensible credentials, you can't really do much besides providing them as plain text.
 * bot comments are not customisable.
+* it's assumed that the docker image tag is the same as the github branch.

 ## Deployment
 See [docs/deploy.md](docs/deploy.md) if you would like to run your own instance of this plugin.